adamwdraper/Numeral-js/README.md

 # Changelog

+### 1.5.5

+Bug fix: Switch bytes back to `b` and change iecBinary to `ib`, and calculate both using 1024 for backwards compatibility

 ### 1.5.4

 Tests: Changed all tests to use Mocha and Chai

 Tests: Added browser tests for Chrome, Firefox, and IE using saucelabs

 Added reset function to reset numeral to default options